Productive Disagreement with Buster Benson

 The win is not agreement.
 The win is turning one automatic conflict pattern into one clearer map, one calmer body, and one possible next experiment.

-Jonny asks about the “voice of possibility” — the capacity to ask what else might be true, possible, or missing.
-Buster’s answer is simple: the enemy is fear.7
+I asked Buster about the "voice of possibility," the capacity to ask what else might be true, possible, or missing.
+His answer was direct: fear is what shuts it down.

-That means “be curious” is incomplete advice.
-Better advice is: create the conditions where curiosity is physiologically plausible.
+So "be curious" is incomplete advice.
+The real work is creating conditions where curiosity becomes physiologically plausible.

 Before a difficult conversation, check: